-In this paper, we proposed a new technique to improve the task of dense subtensor detection.
+In this paper, we proposed a new technique to improve the task of dense subtensor and dense subgraph detection.
 As discussed, the contributions are both theoretical and practical.
-First, we developed concrete theoretical proofs for dense subtensors estimation in a tensor problem.
-An important purpose of this was to provide a guarantee for a higher lower bound density of the estimated subtensors.
+First, we developed concrete theoretical proofs for dense subtensors estimation in a tensor problem, as well as theoretical proofs for dense subgraph detection.

+An important purpose of this was to provide a guarantee for a higher lower bound density of the estimation in both dense subtensor and subgraph detection.
 In addition, we developed a new theoretical foundation to guarantee a high density of multiple subtensors.
-Second, extending existing dense subtensor detection methods, we developed a new algorithm called MUST that is less complex and thus more efficient than existing methods.
-Our experimental experiments demonstrated that the proposed method significantly outperformed the current stateof-the-art algorithms for dense subtensor detection problem.
-It is significantly more efficient and effective than the baseline methods.
-In conclusion, the proposed method is not only theoretically sound, but is also applicable for detecting dense subtensors.
+Second, extending existing dense subtensor detection methods, we developed a new algorithm called MUST that has lower complexity and thus more efficient than existing methods.
+Our experimental experiments demonstrated that the proposed method significantly outperformed the current state-of-the-art algorithms for the dense subtensor detection problem, in terms of both efficiency and effectiveness.
+In conclusion, the proposed method is not only theoretically sound, but is also applicable for detecting dense subgraph and dense subtensors.
 Nevertheless, when developing the proposed method, we observed that existing approaches (including ours) treat each tensor slice independently, and that they do not consider the relation among the slices within a tensor.
 To address this, in our future work, we will study the connection among slices when projecting on a way of a tensor.
-In addition, we will explore applying our method on graph data, and using it to solve event detection problems, such as change and anomaly detection.
+In addition, we will explore applying our method on finding multiple dense subgraphs in a graph data, and using it to solve event detection problems, such as change and anomaly detection.